Manchahat/ManchahatsBookStore/ManchahatsBookStore/README.txt

-the error of local host which was showing i fixed the error because of database and there was an error with the viewimports.cshtml and viewsstart.cshtml which is fixed and app is working for now
+the error of local host which was showing i fixed the error because of database and there was an error with the viewimports.cshtml and viewsstart.cshtml which is fixed and app is working for now.

+11:21 am
+changed the navigation and action replaced to Category
+  <a class="dropdown-item" asp-area="Admin" asp-controller="Category" asp-action="Index">Category</a>

+  the content of Category was displayed